neodaoist/guilds888/README.md

 # The Code

-- The [initial CUBE contract](https://basescan.org/address/0x4db3ab8e606eadf3d94cf5349a35c415156b89b3?a=1#code) is an ERC721, created with Manifold Studio on Base
+- The [initial GCUBE contract](https://basescan.org/address/0x4db3ab8e606eadf3d94cf5349a35c415156b89b3?a=1#code) is an ERC721, created with Manifold Studio on Base
 - The [meltable GUILDS contract](https://basescan.org/address/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92#code) is an ERC1155, written with Foundry and Solmate
 - MELTABLE mechanism is bidirectional —
-  - Singles can be MELTED into compounds
+  - Singles can be MELTED into composites
-  - Compounds can be UNMELTED into singles
+  - Composites can be UNMELTED into singles
 - Code by Neodaoist; for more details, check out the [test suite](./test/Guilds.t.sol)

 ### The GUILDS ERC1155 NFT Contract